timofeysie/redux-typescript-example/README.md

 Tests:       10 passed, 10 total
 ```

-This gives one confidence that the app is working, which helps when refactoring is done.
+This gives one confidence that the app is working, which helps when refactoring.
 It just so happens that in the next section, the id field is refactored to use a Redux toolkit nano id, which will make it interesting for these tests since they rely on simple id values.

 ## Refactoring with reducer prepare